soumya-ranjan-sahoo/academic-webprofile/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am an incoming full-time researcher at [Fraunhofer IAIS](https://www.iais.fraunhofer.de/en.html), where I will be working on the broad area of conversational AI while drawing inspiration from socio and psycholinguistics.
+I am an AI  Researcher working on conversational AI and [OpenGPT-X](https://opengpt-x.de/en/) at [Fraunhofer IAIS](https://www.iais.fraunhofer.de/en.html) in Germany.
+My major research interest centers around investigating and comprehending the reasoning (causal) aptitudes displayed by the new generation of foundational language models.

-I completed my Master's degree from the Department of Computer Science, [Saarland University](https://saarland-informatics-campus.de/), Germany.
+I completed my Master's degree from the [Department of Computer Science](https://saarland-informatics-campus.de/), [Saarland University](https://saarland-informatics-campus.de/), Germany.
 Previosuly, I worked as a Master's research student at the [Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de/home), working on ad-hoc neural information retrieval systems and natural language processing.
 I was also a visiting student researcher at the [Laboratory for Computational Social Systems](http://lcs2.iiitd.edu.in/research.html), IIIT Delhi.

 I completed my Master's thesis titled "Retrieval augmented generative task oriented dialogue systems for faithful knowledge grounding" with the Chair of Computer Science and Computational Linguistics and Fraunhofer IAIS.
 I was fortunate to be advised by [Prof. Dr. Vera Demberg](https://www.uni-saarland.de/lehrstuhl/demberg/members/verademberg.html) and [Prof. Dr. Jens Lehmann](https://jens-lehmann.org/).
 At my previous research position (Immersion Lab), I worked with the [Database and Information Systems Group](https://www.mpi-inf.mpg.de/departments/databases-and-information-system) where my work was supervised by Dr. Erisa Terroli.
 During my Masters, I have also worked as a research assistant at [German Research Center for AI, Saarbrücken](https://www.dfki.de/web/forschung/forschungsbereiche/sprachtechnologie-und-multilingualitaet/), and at [Fraunhofer IZFP, Saarbrücken](https://www.izfp.fraunhofer.de/en/institutsprofil/abteilungen/asdv.html).